The Youth of North America

-- All submitted work shall be accompanied by a fully-completed, legible entry form
+- All submitted work must be accompanied by a fully completed and legible entry form.

 - No three-dimensional work will be accepted.

-- Any medium is accepted: pencil, charcoal, watercolor, oil, etc. PLEASE NOTE: Pastels or charcoal must be sprayed to prevent smearing.
+- Any medium is accepted: pencil, charcoal, watercolor, oil, etc. PLEASE NOTE: Pastels or charcoal entries must be properly sprayed to prevent smearing.